 Sometimes people go to a hypnotherapist when they're trying to stop smoking.
 The hypnotherapist makes you deeply relaxed and gives you suggestions to help you change the way you behave.
 But there's no evidence that hypnotherapy works any better than getting advice from a doctor or nurse.

 There has been lots of research to see if acupuncture can help you give up smoking.
-But the research shows it doesn't help.
+But most research suggests that it probably doesn't help.
 People who don’t have treatment, or who have a dummy treatment, are just as likely to give up smoking as those who have acupuncture.

 Giving up smoking is the best thing you can do for your health.
 Almost as soon as you stop smoking, your body starts to clear itself of the poisonous chemicals found in smoke.
 Here's what happens:

 Your blood pressure and pulse rate will drop within 60 minutes of stopping

 The amount of carbon monoxide in your blood will return to normal within 48 hours

 Your sense of taste and your sense of smell will improve within a few days